linux-minidisc/linux-minidisc/README.md

 The `netmdcli recv` function now interprets the track ID as zero-based to be consistent with other calls that take a zero-based track ID.
 This change also applies to the `netmd_secure_recv_track()` function, which previously took a 1-based track ID.

+## Utility function `netmd_dev_can_upload()`

+Instead of hardcoding string comparisons with "Sony MZ-RH1 (NetMD)", add a utility function that can query whether or not a NetMD-capable device can upload.
+Right now, this is restricted to the MZ-RH1 only, but allows for more semantic features in the future.